An Optimal Stopping Problem Modeling Technical Analysis: Optimal Timing of Purchase

 The optimal stopping problem corresponds to the case when the buyer pays interest (or at least incurs a notional opportunity cost of interest foregone) on the purchase price from the time of purchase and seeks to maximise their profit. \begin{remark} There are other possibilities for the gains in the buying problem, such as proportional reward, where $g=\val/x$.
 This corresponds to maximising profit per unit of expenditure. \end{remark}

 \begin{theorem} It is optimal to purchase the shares only when the underlying process is in the positive regime.
-In this case, there is an optimal level $B\in[L,M)$, given by $B=\argmax_{x\in [L,M]}[\frac{\gain(x,+)}{\psi_+(x)}]$, such that it is optimal to buy if and only if the stock has a price in $[L,B]$ \end{theorem} We give the proof in the Appendix
+In this case, there is an optimal level $B\in[L,M)$, given by $B=\argmax_{x\in [L,M]}[\frac{\gain(x,+)}{\psi_+(x)}]$, such that it is optimal to buy if and only if the stock has a price in $[L,B]$ \end{theorem}